 Essential Travellers Entering Tasmania

-The most effective to enter Tasmania as an Essential Traveller is via the G2G PASS system.
+Apply from a High-Risk area as an Essential Traveller via the G2G PASS system.

 Essential Traveller (Specified Persons) categories